JFreegman/SpicyPass/README.md

 [![Spicypass Screenshot](https://i.imgur.com/L7ezEJd.png "Main Window")](https://i.imgur.com/L7ezEJd.png)

 ## Features
-* Both a command-line and graphical interface to choose from
+* Both a command-line and graphical interface
 * An idle lock that prompts the user for their password after a period of inactivity
-* A cryptographically secure random password generator that maximizes entropy
+* A cryptographically secure random password generator
+* Arbitrary entry notes
-* The ability to copy passwords to the clipboard without revealing them on the screen
+* Ability to copy passwords to the clipboard without revealing them on screen
-* Data is automatically encrypted on disk - no setup required
+* Data is encrypted on disk automatically; no setup required beyond choosing a master password.
+* Multi-profile support (via the `--profile` run option)
-* Completely offline and free of any potential internet-facing attack vectors
+* Completely offline and free of internet-facing attack vectors

 ## Install
 ### Dependencies